2013 Kawasaki Ninja ZX-10R

 Horizontal Back-link Rear Suspension

-– The design also positions the shock’s upper link (mounted to the frame’s upper cross member) further from the swingarm pivot, helping to spread out the load and contribute to enhanced overall frame rigidity and chassis balance
+- The design positions the shock’s upper link to spread out the load and contribute to enhanced overall frame rigidity and chassis balance

-– Between the Big Piston Fork (BPF) and new Back-link suspension system, pitch control during aggressive riding is minimized, which contributes to added rider control and faster lap times
+- The Big Piston Fork (BPF) and Back-link suspension system contribute to rider control and faster lap times

 Big Piston Fork (BPF)

-– The Big Piston Fork (BPF) fitted to the 2011 Ninja ZX-10R features 43mm inner tubes and is one of the contributing factors to the new bike’s enhanced composure under braking
+- The Big Piston Fork’s (BPF) 43mm inner tubes is one of the contributing factors to the bike’s composure under braking

-– Compared to a cartridge-type fork of the same size, the BPF features a main piston almost twice the size as the piston on the previous ZX-10R: 39.6mm vs. 20mm
+- Compared to a cartridge-type fork of the same size, the BPF features a 39.6mm main piston

-– Oil inside the BPF acts on a surface area almost four times the size of a conventional fork’s.
-The larger surface area allows damping pressure to be reduced while ensuring that damping force remains the same
+- Oil inside the BPF acts on a surface area almost four times the size of a conventional fork’s.
+The larger surface area allows damping pressure to be reduced while helping to ensure that damping force remains the same

-– Reducing damping pressure allows the slide pipe to move more smoothly, which is especially noticeable at the initial part of the stroke.
-The result is greater control as the fork compresses and very calm attitude change as vehicle weight shifts forward under braking, and thus greater chassis stability on corner entry
+- Reducing damping pressure allows the inner fork tube to move more smoothly, which is especially noticeable at the initial part of the stroke.
+The result is greater control as the fork compresses and very calm attitude change as vehicle weight shifts forward under braking, and contributing to greater chassis stability on corner entry

 - Because the BPF eliminates many of the internal components of a traditional cartridge fork, construction is simplified and overall fork weight is reduced